 Renting might be a good option while saving up for a decent deposit for buying a new property and you might also be quailed for rent assistance from the government.

 A lot of people choose to buy for their kids to feel more settled in a house of their own.
-However, you have to ensure that you are in good position for making repayments with enough money left for general living expenses and bills.
+However, you have to ensure that you are in good position for making repayments with enough money left for general living expenses and maintain your standard of living.

 Save as Much as You Can and If You Can

 It is never good to have no money at all after divorce even if you have a rich ex spouse.
-Don’t forget that your spouse won’t pay for a lawyer and will likely not support you during and after the separation so you cannot just rely on this source of income.
+Don’t forget that your spouse won’t pay for a divorce lawyer and will likely not support you during and after the divorce settlement so you cannot just rely on this source of income.

 There are spouses that might be entitled to alimony or spousal support.
 However, you might need to wait a long time before you actually get your hands on it.
 Also, based on the divorce’s circumstances and how long you were together, it might leave you dry and high.
 This means that you cannot count on anyone for money.